DR. KAMAKSHI SUREKA

 Research Topics

-Host pathogen interaction, second messenger signaling ,human microbiome, community signaling,
+Host pathogen interaction, second messenger signaling ,human microbiome, community signaling, cervical cancer

 Research Focus: